 You can quite easily configure the system to put default values in various fields as you open new forms.
 This enables you to pre-complete the fields with default data to simplify your users' work in entering new documents.
 Let us use the Customer form to demonstrate this feature.
 Create a new customer with Country set as New Zealand

-First you have to active the developer mode, In that select Set Defaults .
+Select Set as default from the pop-up menu.
 An administrator has the choice of making the default work just for that user, or for all users of the database.

 To check this new configuration, open a new partner form: the field Country should now contain the entry New Zealand .